notacodebro/LTRMPL-1201/task1/task1.md

 ```
 <details><summary><font size=4> Expand for prefix-sid details </summary><pre><code></font>
   This is like an identification label for the node.
 In practice, you may use either an index or absolute value for the prefix-sid.
 An index adds the value of the configured index to the starting value of the Global Segment range.
 By default, the range starts at 16000 and goes to 23999, whereas an absolute value is the actual value of the label you wish to configure.
-   For example, an index of 101 will configure 16101 as the prefix sid.
-And absolute index of 17001 will configure 17001 as the prefix sid.
+   For example, an index of 101 will configure 16101 as the prefix-sid.
+And absolute index of 17001 will configure 17001 as the prefix-sid.
 </pre></code></details> <br>

 ## Step 3 - Validate OSPF

 Check OSPF adjacencies on each node.
-Nodes sr-p001 and sr-p002 should have **three** adjacencies each and sr-pe001 and sr-pe002 should have **two** each.
+Nodes sr-p001 and sr-p002 should have **three** adjacencies and sr-pe001 and sr-pe002 should have **two**, each.

 ```bash
 RP/0/RP0/CPU0:sr-p001#sh ospf nei